-Halloween might be a scary festival, with surprises round every corner, but children can also get to knock on doors and say hello to people they know and don’t know, in a safe, friendly and organised way.
+Halloween might be a bit spooky, with surprises round every corner, but children can also get to knock on doors and say hello to people they know and don’t know, in a safe, friendly and organised way.
 Our community in Bristol has adopted a tradition of leaving a symbolic lantern outside your house if you’re willing to be called upon and it ensures a friendly reception.
 It also saves people who don’t want to take part in Halloween from being bothered, which is equally important.

 When my children were small, we started trick or treating with friends, with us parents there too, hanging back and over-seeing.
 Our group of children got taught to knock on doors and answer friendly questions from people they didn’t know (‘and who are you dressed as..?’) and to say thank you for any treats they got: the rightful biggest bug bear of anyone dolling out sweets!